 Isolation among the elderly

-The Feel Good Centres are an initiative of Listening Ears targeted at the over 50s and the elderly.
-The centres in Abbey Wood (Feel Good Fridays) and Thamesmead (Feel Good @ The Atrium) provide opportunity to come out of isolation, make friends, have a cup of tea, sandwich and a variety of fruits, play games and participate in different programmes and activities to improve their quality of life, their health and total wellbeing.
+The Feel Good Centres are an initiative of Listening Ears targeted at the over-50s and the elderly.
+The centres in Abbey Wood (Feel Good Fridays) and Thamesmead (Feel Good @ The Atrium) provide opportunities to come out of isolation, make friends, have a cup of tea, sandwich and a variety of fruits, play games and participate in different programmes and activities to improve their quality of life, their health and total wellbeing.
 Clients participate in gentle exercises to keep the limbs active, promote physical stability and prevent falls which is common due to ailing muscles.
-Service users are also treated to free massage on pampering days once every month, as well as a monthly luncheon club which is a buffet featuring varieties of dishes cutting across different cultures.
+Service users are also treated to free massages on pampering days once every month, as well as a monthly luncheon club which is a buffet featuring varieties of dishes cutting across different cultures.
 Furthermore, they enjoy outings to differences places of interest and at least once every year, they enjoy a coach day trip to the seaside.
 All our locations have disability access and all physical activities are gentle, bearing in mind the age of the participants, but effective enough to improve mobility and reduce the risk of Cardio-vascular illnesses.